 The preceding paragraphs reviewed various aspects of message frequency demands a system.
 A key decision for the design engineer is deciding to use hardware interrupts or software polling to handle 1553 message events.
 The answer is usually tied to the requirements of the event handling and computer operating (OS) environment.
 For example, a Windows based system can provide highly accurate hardware interrupt events IF you know the details of writing a "ring zero driver" (which not many people know).
 A real-time OS (RTOS) can provide the sub-10 microsecond responses and can cost quite a bit per implementation.
+In recent years, many customers have had success with Linux and Linux RT OS implementations for sub one millisecond event handling (this seems to be a popular trend).

-A general rule of thumb is: if the event requires a 10 millisecond response or less, then a hardware interrupt is probably required (especially with Windows) to service the event (and software polling can probably be used for event handling accuracy of greater than 10 milliseconds).
-Software polling is usually a lot easier to implement, but there will often be a lot of accuracy slop in handling the event.
-If you really need hard real-time of less than 10 millisecond event service, you probably need an RTOS.
-Don't try to cheat (and be cheap) with Linux with less than 10 millisecond requirements unless you really know how to tailor the kernel.
-Linux may be attractive for controlling the source and the price is right, but many people mistake Linux 2.6 kernel for being real-time when it is not much better than a well written Windows application.
+A general rule of thumb is: if the event requires a 10-millisecond response or less, then a hardware interrupt is probably required (especially with Windows) to service the event (and software polling can probably be used for event handling accuracy of greater than 10 milliseconds).
+Software polling is usually a lot easier to implement, but there will often be a lot of time skew (especially with Windows) in handling the event.
+If you need hard real-time of less than one millisecond event service, you probably need an RTOS or Linux RT kernel.